 The EAA privilege tax rate ranged from a minimum of \$24.89 per acre per year for tax notices mailed from November 1994 through November 1997 to a potential maximum of \$35 per acre for tax notices mailed from November 2006 through November 2013.
 The 2003 amended EFA states: "for the tax notices mailed in November 2014 through November 2016 [the rate] is \$25 per acre and for tax notices mailed in November 2017 and thereafter shall be \$10 per acre."
-Actual net EAA privilege taxes collected in FY2005 were approximately \$11.5 million (unaudited) through September 30, 2005.
-The EAA privilege tax, net of tax collection cost, is anticipated to generate \$11.4 million in FY2006.
+Actual net EAA privilege taxes collected in FY2006 were approximately \$10.8 million (unaudited) through September 30, 2006.
+The EAA privilege tax, net of tax collection cost, is anticipated to generate \$10.9 million in FY2007.

-The EFA encourages optimal performance of Best Management Practices (BMPs) (see Chapter 3 in of this volume) to maximize the reduction of total phosphorus (TP) loads at points of discharge from the EAA by providing an incentive credit against the EAA privilege tax.
-Each percentage point by which TP loads are reduced beyond the 25 percent EAA basin requirement will result in incentive credits against the EAA privilege tax as follows: \$0.33 per acre for tax notices mailed from November 1994 through November 1997; \$0.54 per acre for tax notices mailed from November 1998 through November 2001; \$0.61 per acre for tax notices mailed from November 2005; and \$0.65 per acre for tax notices mailed from November 2013.
+The EFA encourages optimal performance of Best Management Practices (BMPs) (see Chapter 4 in of this volume) to maximize the reduction of total phosphorus (TP) loads at points of discharge from the EAA by providing an incentive credit against the EAA privilege tax.
+Each percentage point by which TP loads are reduced beyond the 25 percent EAA basin requirement will result in incentive credits against the EAA privilege tax as follows: \$0.33 per acre for tax notices mailed from November 1994 through November 1997; \$0.54 per acre for tax notices mailed from November 1998 through November 2001; \$0.61 per acre for tax notices mailed from November 2002 through November 2005; and \$0.65 per acre for tax notices mailed from November 2006 through November 2013.
 Incentive credits will not reduce the agricultural privilege tax rate to less than the \$24.89 per acre minimum ("minimum tax").